chansk/AlexDS/tutorial_2/README.md

 * For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or
 * Contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.
 - secret: type /hello/name after URL for additional message

+Additional notes:
+- to add new page: add line to layout.html, add lines to views.py